wasmCloud/wasmcloud-dev-site/content/platform-builder/docker/_index.en.md

 draft: false
 ---

-Running the `wasmcloud` binary in a docker image is nearly as easy as running it locally.
-For more information on the docker image and how to use it, please see the official [docker hub organization](https://hub.docker.com/u/wasmcloud) for wasmcloud.
+Running the wasmCloud host runtime from a docker image is nearly as easy as running it locally.
+For more information on the docker image and how to use it, please see the official wasmCloud [docker hub organization](https://hub.docker.com/u/wasmcloud).

 To pull the docker image: